-I have been training services in socially inclusive practice for fifteen years and have a wide range of resources to help you support individuals at risk of exclusion.
+I have been training services in socially inclusive practice for twenty years and have a wide range of resources to help you support individuals at risk of exclusion.
 The goal is to move from attending to belonging, and to have the same opportunities as everyone else.
 You can download a listing of half day modules and their learning outcomes here or read more about it in the book chapter I wrote with Jo Seddon in 2008 here.
-Within this broad agenda are some specific resources, including:

 The Inclusion Web

 This is an evaluation tool that works with the person to plan and evaluate progress towards an included life.
 See here for further information.

 (Graphic drawn by Jon Ralphs see his website here)